Tuesday, September 13, 2011

 Cropped 9 images averaged at ISO 3200

-After testing this method on a couple of subjects I realized that this technique has its limit.
-This method can't be applied on moving subjects at low light.
-It won't be useful if you can't reach a shutter speed that can be shot hand held on a high iso since the shots will still be blurred.
+After testing this method in a few subjects.
+I realized this technique had its limitations.
+This method can not be applied to low-light moving subjects.
+It's not going to be useful if you can't reach a shutter speed that can be shot by hand on a high iso.
+Shots at slow shutter speed will still be blurred.

-This method can be useful on taking photos of inanimate objects on low light conditions.
-I will most probably use this on taking food shots on the restaurants that I visit for my food blog since most of the restaurant tend to have inadequate lighting.
-You can also use this on taking low light city shots or interior shots, I'm sure though if you can still be able to capture light streaks with this method.
+This approach can be useful when taking pictures of inanimate objects under low light conditions.
+I'm going to use this to take food shots at the dim restaurants I'm taking for my food blog.
+You can also use this for low light city shots or indoor shots.
+Take note that you 're not going to be able to capture light streaks with this method.